shrey2003/Medical-RAG-Bot/README.md

 # RAG ChatBot — LangChain + ChatGPT

 A simple Retrieval-Augmented Generation (RAG) chatbot built with Streamlit, LangChain and OpenAI.
-Upload documents (PDF, DOCX, TXT), the app builds embeddings with a small HuggingFace model, stores vectors in a local Chroma vector store and lets you chat with your documents via a conversational retrieval chain.
+Upload documents (PDF, DOCX, TXT, CSV, JSON), the app builds embeddings with a small HuggingFace model, stores vectors in a local Chroma vector store and lets you chat with your documents via a conversational retrieval chain.

 ---

 ## Key features

-- Upload multiple documents (PDF, DOCX, TXT)
+- Upload multiple documents (PDF, DOCX, TXT, CSV, JSON)
 - Chunking and embedding using `sentence-transformers/all-MiniLM-L6-v2`
 - Local Chroma vector store persisted under `chroma_store/`
 - ConversationalRetrievalChain with a ChatOpenAI LLM (configurable model)
 - Simple Streamlit UI for uploading, processing and chatting

+Additional supported formats

+- CSV: parsed row-by-row into plain text (comma-separated) and indexed as documents.
+If parsing fails (malformed CSV or encoding issues), the raw file text is used as a fallback.
+- JSON: pretty-printed and indexed as text.
+If JSON parsing fails, the raw file text is used as a fallback.

 ---